top of page

 • Hotspots: Everywhere!

-• Essaouira Bonus: Fewer crowds, perfect combo of swell and wind
+• Essaouira Bonus: Fewer crowds, perfect combo of swell and wind.

 Morocco Surf Camps, Lessons & Rentals (2025 Guide)